visit-dav/visit/src/doc/tutorials/RemoteUsage.rst

 then simple operations such as clicking on buttons and bringing up new windows may take a long time.
-Furthermore, the rendering performance of the visualization windows suffers because VisIt_ can't leverage the graphics card on the local system.
+Furthermore, the rendering performance of the visualization windows suffers because VisIt_ can't leverage the graphics processing unit on the local system.

 Using VisIt_ with VNC
 ---------------------